Updated Sep 17, 2023 2:45 PM EDT

 FCC Contact Information

-To file a an STA by e-mail or to receive an oral STA over the phone during business hours, FM/LPFM stations should contact Dale Bickel at 202 418-2706 email@example.com
+For radio, STA requests should be filed if possible using the email process shown above.
+To receive an oral STA over the phone during business hours, FM/LPFM stations should contact Dale Bickel at 202 418-2706 email@example.com

 Outside of business hours (over the weekend), contact the FCC's Operations Center at 202 418-1122 firstname.lastname@example.org